DallanQ/race_for_the_galaxy/Manual.md

 #### Draw If Lucky (page 10)

-> Image of a dice, a card with ? inside and a hand holding a card with = inside
+> Image of a dice, a card with ? inside and a hand holding a card with = inside.

 Name a number from 1–7.
 Turn the top card from the card supply face up.
 If its cost or defense matches the number, keep it.
 Otherwise, discard it.